Skip to Main Content

 Purpose of this guide

 Researchers and academic staff may need to demonstrate the quality and impact of their research in grant applications and academic promotions.
-Metrics may indicate research quality and provide evidence of claims that researchers make.
+Metrics can indicate research quality and provide evidence to support claims made by researchers.

 This guide provides information on using research metrics to capture evidence and describe research outputs for grants and promotions, by using the free and subscription tools that determine the impact and engagement metrics of research outputs.
 It provides example statements showing how to use these metrics to put your claims into context.

-Firstly, ensure you keep your author profiles up-to-date so the evidence you gather is accurate, as the data from analysis tools depends on these sources.
+Firstly, ensure that you keep your author profiles up to date, as the accuracy of the evidence you gather depends on these sources, which are used by analysis tools.
 Use the Researcher Profile and CRO Library Guides to assist.

-It is important to be aware of the limitations with metrics.
+It is important to be aware of the limitations of metrics.

-• Not all metrics will be relevant for describing your impact, it depends on your discipline and research outputs.
+• Not all metrics will be relevant for describing your impact; it depends on your discipline and the type of research outputs you produce.

 • Research impact measures are not comparable across disciplines.